- Describe how the environment keeps infants and toddlers safe outdoors.

 Outdoor physical play provides infants and toddlers much-needed exercise, sunshine, and the opportunity to practice motor skills in a different setting.
 As you will learn in Lesson Four, outdoor environments have different safety hazards than indoor settings.

 The National Program for Playground Safety recommends that child-care programs consider four categories for ensuring playground safety.
 The S.A.F.E. categories are:

 Active supervision is key to keeping infants and toddlers safe.
-Active supervision involves scanning, predicting, and assessing.
-This involves moving through the outdoor space, scanning children and the environment for hazards, predicting potential hazards and making necessary changes to the environment.
-Safe equipment and play space is important, but nothing replaces active supervision.
+Active supervision involves moving, scanning, predicting, and adjusting.
+It can look like moving through the outdoor space, scanning children and the environment for hazards, predicting potential hazards, and adjusting the environment to make necessary changes.
+Safe equipment and play spaces are important, but nothing replaces active supervision.

 Here are some ways safety is influenced by development:

 - Cognitive development: Infants and toddlers are not yet able to predict hazardous situations or see cause-effect relationships in their interactions.